rakeshpathania/crypto-exchange-BE/create-lambda-packages.md

 # Install dependencies
 cd
+npm install

 # Compile TypeScript to JavaScript
+# make sure the tsconfig.json should be there in your directory
 npx tsc index.ts --target es2020 --module commonjs --esModuleInterop

 # Create zip file